 Anna Ulrikke Andersen

 Anna Ulrikke Andersen (b.
-1988) is a filmmaker and architectural historian, currently a postdoctoral researcher at the University of Oxford.
+1988) is a filmmaker and architectural historian, and associate professor in art history at the Norwegian University of Science and Technology.
+She has previously been postdoctoral researcher at the University of Oxford.
 She holds a PhD in architecture from the Bartlett School of Architecture, University College London.
 As a Fellow of the Future Architecture Platform 2021, she was commissioned to curate the exhibition ‘Chronic Conditions: Body and Building’ at the Lisbon Architecture Triennale.

 Gustav Jørgen Pedersen

 Gustav Jørgen Pedersen (b.
 1989) is an art historian with a PhD in aesthetics and philosophy from the University of Oslo.
-He has previously been a senior advisor in the research department at Kulturtanken and is currently Head of Department at the Department of Language and Culture at UiT The Arctic University of Norway.
-Pedersen has published several books and research articles on contemporary art and philosophy.
+He has previously been a senior advisor in the research department at Kulturtanken and Head of Department at the Department of Language and Culture at UiT The Arctic University of Norway.
+From 2022, he is the leader of the Edvard Munch Center for Advanced Studies (EMCAS) at the Munch Museum.
+Pedersen has published several research articles on contemporary art and philosophy.